SyllabusRomeo/docaudio/README.md

 1. Click the **"🎤 Audio Transcription"** tab
 2. Drag and drop an audio file or click to browse
+3. (Optional) Select a target language for translation (English, French, Spanish, German, or Dutch)
-3. Click **"Transcribe Audio"**
+4. Click **"Transcribe Audio"**
-4. Wait for processing (you'll see real-time progress)
+5. Wait for processing (you'll see real-time progress)
-5. View and download the transcription
+6. View and download the transcription (and translation if requested)

 ### Using Document Conversion